2007 Glorietta explosion

-The 2007 Glorietta explosion occurred in the Glorietta 2 section of the Glorietta shopping complex at Ayala Center in Makati, Metropolitan Manila, in the Philippines, on October 19, 2007, at around 1:25 PM PST.
+On October 19, 2007, an explosion occurred in the Glorietta 2 section of the Glorietta shopping complex at Ayala Center in Makati, Metro Manila, Philippines, at around 1:25 pm (PST).
 Initial reports indicated that the explosion originated from an LPG tank explosion in a restaurant in the mall.
 However, authorities were unable to confirm the true nature or source of the explosion.
 The blast killed eleven people and injured more than a hundred.
-Many of the victims were admitted at the Makati Medical Center and Ospital ng Makati.

 The explosion

-The explosion initially killed eleven people through shrapnel wounds, and at least 126 others were injured.
+The explosion killed eleven people through shrapnel wounds, and at least 126 others were injured.
 The explosion was first reported to be due to an accidentally ignited LPG tank from Luk Yuen Noodle House.
 However, due to the extensive damage caused by the explosion, the Philippine National Police ruled this out and considered the cause to be a bomb.
-Whilst there are indications that it was an accident, the possibility of a terrorist attack cannot be discounted," the FCO said in the advisory.
-The United Kingdom also reiterated that there is a high threat of terrorism throughout the Philippines as terrorist groups continue to plan attacks and have the capacity and the intent to carry out these attacks at any time and anywhere in the country.
 The Makati Rescue deployed a total of 40 rescue personnel and four emergency medical services (EMS) doctors to conduct search and rescue operations.
 The initial team of 10 Rescue personnel arrived at the scene some five minutes after the explosion.